madjeek-web/symfony-mailjet-bundle/README.md

 This is where Symfony becomes essential
 Symfony is THE LINK between your site and Mailjet.

-Your site (with Symfony) sees EVERYTHING :
+Your site (with Symfony) sees everything :

 - It sees Thomas sign up